Motivation

-The Function#
+The function

 (defun fold-python-blocks ()

-"Fold all code blocks in python"
+"Fold all top-level code blocks in a Python buffer."

 (interactive)